Charlotte-Thomas/project-1/README.md

 	  }
 A switch statement was then used to provide the logic for the removal and addition of the alien classes depending on the direction.

-If the movement is down then depending on the current wave, more aliens will be added to the grid at the top.
+If the movement is down, then depending on the current wave, more aliens will be added to the grid at the top.

 Previously I had the aliens continuously moving one direction until the far right or left column were occupied.
 However, this ended up causing problems such as aliens completely disappearing when moving left.

 ### Bullets & Bombs
-Both bullets and bombs utilised very similar movement logic whereby an array of arrays was used in order for functions to continue on bullets/bombs that were still in movement.
+Both bullets and bombs utilised very similar movement logic whereby an array of arrays was used in order for functions to continue running on bullets/bombs that were still in movement.
 It also allowed for multiple bullets/bombs to be shot at once rather than waiting for each to run it's course through the grid first.

-Movement functions were also placed in a set interval and a set timeout was used in order to clear the interval when the bullet or bomb had reached the end of the grid.
+Movement functions were placed in a set interval and a set timeout was used in order to clear the interval when the bullet or bomb had reached the end of the grid.

 Switch statement to shoot a bullet (shown previously):